-A nebulizer is a device that converts liquid medication into a mist for the purposes of inhalation.
-This conversion allows to penetrate tissues on a deeper level and cover more surface area than a liquid.
-As a convenient, non-invasive form of administration suitable for all ages, it has a quick onset of action and low incidence of systemic adverse effects.
+A nebulizer is a device that converts liquid medication into a mist for inhalation.
+Nebulizers offer a convenient and non-invasive form of administration suitable for all ages; inhalation has a quick onset of action and a low incidence of systemic adverse effects.

-The medicine applied through a nebulizer is ideal for direct contact treatment to the lungs, bronchial tract, sinuses and throat.
-It bypasses the stomach and liver which enables immediate access of the active ingredient to reach the target tissues at a higher concentration.
+Giving medicine through a nebulizer is ideal for direct contact treatment of the lungs, bronchial tract, sinuses and throat.
+Compared to oral medications or even intravenous routes of administration, nebulizer therapy is more appropriate for treating conditions of the upper respiratory tract and lungs, as it enables immediate access of the active ingredient to the target tissues at a higher concentration.

-In addition to fighting bacterial and viral pathogens, nebulizing hydrates and moisturizes the whole respiratory tract.
-This thins secretions and mucus making it easier to expel pulmonary secretions and makes coughing easier while lessening the need to cough.
+In addition to fighting bacterial and viral infections with drugs and active ingredients nebulization hydrates and moisturizes the whole respiratory tract with the vaporized liquid vehicle.
+This thins pulmonary secretions and mucus, which makes it easier to expel them and it alleviates cough symptoms.

-We recommend nebulization for upper respiratory tract infections such as colds and flus, but its implications extend far beyond that.
-It is also used for: asthma, COPD, cystic fibrosis, bronchitis, emphysema, Parkinson’s, Huntington’s, Alzheimer’s, Diabetes, MS.
+We recommend nebulization most obviously for upper respiratory tract infections such as colds and flus, as well as bronchopulmonary conditions such as asthma, chronic obstructive pulmonary disease (COPD) and emphysema.
+However, its implications extend far beyond that.
+Nebulization is also used for the treatment of Parkinson’s, Huntington’s, Alzheimer’s, diabetes, multiple sclerosis (MS), and more.

-Nebulized Hydrogen Peroxide is extremely safe and has amazing science to back up this safety profile as well as its potent antimicrobial properties.
-The body actually naturally produces hydrogen peroxide in response to infection and several viruses are sensitive to the effects of hydrogen peroxide.
+Nebulized hydrogen peroxide in the right doses is safe to use medically as an antimicrobial agent and there is sound science to back up its safety profile as well as its potent antimicrobial properties.
+The body naturally produces hydrogen peroxide in response to infection and this process can be bolstered with nebulization therapy.

-It reaches the blood stream via the rich network of blood vessels in the lungs.
-With access to the blood, hydrogen peroxide provides a systemic bio-oxidative therapy, which is able to:
+Once inhaled, hydrogen peroxide reaches the bloodstream through the rich vascular network in the lungs.
+When it is in the blood, hydrogen peroxide provides a systemic bio-oxidative therapy, which is able to:

-Nebulization also directly accesses the sinuses, throat, bronchial tract, and lungs – so that the hydrogen peroxide can have direct contact with any viruses, bacteria, fungi and/or toxins at work in, for example:
+Since nebulization directly delivers to the sinuses, throat, bronchial tract, and lungs, nebulized hydrogen peroxide can directly target any viruses, bacteria, fungi and/or toxins at fault in infections such as:

-Nebulized hydrogen peroxide supplies oxygen to the micro vessels in the mucosal layer of the upper respiratory tract providing virostatic and bacteriostatic effect.
+Nebulized hydrogen peroxide also supplies oxygen to the microvessels in the mucosal layer of the upper respiratory tract, providing virostatic and bacteriostatic effects

-It is recommended to use in early onset of the cold, flu or sinus infection.
+Treatment is recommended in the early onset of cold, flu or sinus infections

-Frequency of treatment depends on the severity of the symptoms.
+The frequency of treatments depends on the severity of symptoms.

-Glutathione in the epithelial lining fluid of the lower respiratory tract is the first line of defense against oxidative stress of airborne pollutants.
-Inhalation (nebulized or aerosolized) glutathione is a well-known method that increases not only the protective function, but also restores elasticity and expansion of the lung's alveoli.
-Providing the lungs with glutathione decreases the cellular damage and inflammation.
+Glutathione is the body’s first line of defense against the oxidative stress of airborne pollutants in the epithelial lining of the lower respiratory tract.
+Inhalation of glutathione is a well-known method that not only enhances the lungs’ protective function, but also restores the elasticity of the lungs’ alveoli, which are tiny air sacs that comprise the lung tissue and are therefore the lungs’ functional units.
+Providing the lungs with exogenous supplementary glutathione decreases pulmonary cellular damage and inflammation.

-For acute conditions such as a cold or flu Nebulized Glutathione can decrease nasal obstruction and help with mucous elimination and ear fullness.
-It has also been shown to improve immune defenses and potentially speed recovery.
+For acute conditions such as the cold or flu, nebulized glutathione can decrease ear, nose, and throat congestion as well as help with mucous elimination.
+It has also been shown to improve immune defenses and potentially speed up recovery.

-For severe or advanced conditions treatment is recommended daily.
-For management and prevention purposes it can be done once or twice per week.
-The treatment takes 20 minutes and it is an in-office procedure.
+For severe or advanced conditions, treatment is recommended daily.
+For management and prevention purposes, it can be done once or twice per week.
+Each treatment session takes approximately 20 minutes.